 International exporters need to consider the materials they use in their shipping logistics, beyond the contents of the load, for a variety of reasons.
 Depending on the shipment, there will be important durability and hygiene standards to meet.
-However, if the shipment is to be dispatched via wooden pallets, it is important to consider the international customs requirements that will apply at various receiving ports.
+However, if the shipment is to be shipped via wooden pallets, it is important to consider the needs of the international customs that will apply at various receiving ports.

 What are the international standards?

 The ISPMs are recognised as the industry standard by all members of the World Trade Organisation (WTO).

 The International Standards for Phytosanitary Measures No. 15 (ISPM) was developed with the aim of handling and minimising the risk of transferring pests via wooden packaging materials used for international shipping.
 The ISPMs are identified as the industry standard by all members of the World Trade Organisation (WTO).
 The regulations apply to a wide variety of packaging materials, including wooden pallets.
 In total, over 70 countries – with the EU identified as one whole, use ISPM standards.
 Exporters shipping to those nations need to ensure their load complies with the regulations.